 AIF dictionary

 Each data item within a data block is identified using a unique data name.
 The currently ac- cepted AIF data names are listed and defined in Table 1.
-These data items form a first version of a core dictionary, which are intended for primarily reporting primary physisorption data for gas on porous materials.
+These data items form a first version of a core dictionary, which are intended for primarily reporting primary physisorption data.
 As a result the dictionary contains information about crucial ex-

 perimental parameters, basic sample characterization, adsorption and desorption measures, each distinguished by a data name prefix ( exptl , sample , adsorp and desorp ).